What is Vision Insurance? A Complete Guide

 • Medical treatments

-Marketplace (ACA) plans
+Marketplace (ACA) Plans

-For those people who have vision insurance through the health marketplace, the ACA requires vision insurance for kids.
+Unlike adult care, if you have vision insurance through the health marketplace, the ACA requires vision insurance for kids.
 Pediatric vision care is an essential benefit under the ACA.
 Children under the age of 19 qualify for vision coverage.
 What this means is that children have coverage for:

 • Eye exams